miishin/website/content/code/_index.md

 [Everything can be found on my Github @miishin](https://github.com/miishin/)

-But some things I've worked on:
+But some things I've worked on in reverse chronological order (more or less):

+***

+A fun Discord bot

+I made a bot for me and my friends' Discord server.
+It can respond to people, look for certain keywords to respond accordingly, and has several random generators (for things like deciding what to do in-game to randomly generating a boba order)

 ***